livingdocsIO/performance-testing/README.md

 <br/>

-2. Ensure you have aws configuration and terraform setup by checking the state:
+2. Ensure you have proper aws configuration, connection and terraform setup by checking the state:

 ```
 terraform plan